nadiamariduena/python-intro-2024-privat/z_V__random_vulnerabilities.md

 <br>
 <br>

+## 🟣 REQUESTS

-### Session object does not verify requests after making first request
+### 🔴 Session object does not verify requests after making first request

+#### chatgpt

+- It seems like the error message you're encountering when pushing your repository is related to a security warning about using the requests library with verify=False.
+This warning is indicating that SSL certificate verification is disabled for requests made using verify=False, which can pose security risks, especially in production environments.

 ```javascript
 Requests Session object does not verify requests after making first